tomp333/automation-practice-tests/Readme.md

 7. Sign up test success
 8. Sign up test fail for already registered user

 The Main focus when creating this tests was to cover few most common scenarios and organize tests more or less properly.
 I've added fixture for users data for the sign up and username and password to the custom cypress.env.json.
-Also moved some of the functionality related to page interactions to commands but also moved some  to functions(signup_spec.ts)
+Also moved some of the functionality related to page interactions to commands but also moved some  to functions (signup_spec.ts)

 ## Current doubts and issues:

 - It is possible that some selectors could be or should be adjusted
 - Not sure if every command created in commands.ts should be there, maybe some of them are to specific for one spec
-- Generally the code could be probably decomposed a bit better
+- Generally the code could be decomposed a bit better

 ## How to start: